emahshie/csc215/bigint/studyquestions.md

 ## Set 4
 **1. Why is a char vector used to store digits rather than an int vector?
 How will a change in the kind of element stored in the vector affect the implementation of all BigInt member functions.**

+A char is a smaller data type than an int, so it can save larger numbers better.
+A change in the type would change the way you access the digits, but once you have the digits, the operations would be performed the same.

 **2. We have chosen an enum for storing the sign of a BigInt.
 Describe two alternatives or types other than an enum that can be used to represent the sign of a BigInt.**

-**3. Write the function GetDigit based on the description and declarations in this section.
-What kinds of error should you worry about?**
+A boolean with T = positive and F = negative could be used.
+An integer with 1 for positive and 0 for negative could also be used.

-**4. Why will it be difficult to write the non-member functions operator == and operator < given the current method for accessing digits using GetDigit?
+**3. Why will it be difficult to write the non-member functions operator == and operator < given the current method for accessing digits using GetDigit?
 Write the function operator == for positive BigInt values assuming that NumDigits and GetDigit are public member functions.**

-**5. (optional) Why is the apvector class a much better choice than the built-in array type given the specification of the BigInt class?**
+Comparison would be difficult because there is no digit by digit access, so it'll be very inefficient.